LinMAD/BitAccretion/README.md

 ```text
 $: make js
 ```
-It compiles React to static files and creates bind data to serve it via HTTP.
+It compiles React to static files.

 Example how to compile the plugin
 ```text